Treatment of a staph infection may include:

 Staph bacteria are very adaptable, and many varieties have become resistant to one or more antibiotics.
 For example, only about 10 percent of today's staph infections can be cured with penicillin.

-The emergence of antibiotic-resistant strains of staph bacteria — often described as methicillin-resistant Staphylococcus aureus (MRSA) strains — has led to the use of alternative antibiotics with the potential for more side effects, such as vancomycin.
+The emergence of antibiotic-resistant strains of staph bacteria — often described as methicillin-resistant Staphylococcus aureus (MRSA) strains — has led to the use of IV antibiotics, such as vancomycin, with the potential for more side effects, such as vancomycin.